schieng1/TourGuide/README.md

 # Running it

-### Download the lastest edition of Xcode and upload project
+### Download the latest edition of Xcode and upload project